 It is absolutely possible to visit the city and focus exclusively on its sugarcoated and romantic sides.
-But it’s the rich mix of century-old Royal culture and architecture, once hyper-modern, misunderstood innovations of design and style, a little petty-bourgeois attitude and at the same time crazy artists and progressive intellectuals that makes Vienna one of a kind.
+But it’s the rich mix of century-old Royal culture and architecture, once hyper-modern, misunderstood innovations of design and style, a little petty-bourgeois attitude, and at the same time crazy artists and progressive intellectuals that make Vienna one of a kind.

 Off the Beaten Paths

 The many tourists coming here every year prove that this elegant, sophisticated metropolis has never lost its charm and attraction.